jnpl95/Timelapse/README.md

 - Check and fix all textbox error messages
 - Add spawn point dynamic stuff to Codecave and see if Strucs.h/SpawnControlStruct is necessary ??? maybe in helper function in codecave namespace, loop through listviews and return a dynamically constructed struct/array
 - Look into seeing if there is a pointer to see if map has finshed loading (uses: map rush & auto cc/cs), otherwise users can click multiple times, causing the function to complete multiple times before cc'ing is actually finished
-- Fix null pointer exception for reading char for level pointer
 - Find better functions to code cave in for map name, hp, mp and exp pointers
 - All readpointers/readmultipointers pointer functions should return integer values, caller function should convert to string.
 Only applicable to number values, not text values
 - Look into disabling textbox values if something is checked, also remove all textChanged events